 Although the Nikon Z50 is smaller than the Z6 and Z7, it looks very similar.
 And while there are advantages to a small camera, Nikon hasn’t gone all-out in the pursuit of downsizing.
 Consequently, I think the average Nikon DX-format DSLR users will be happy with the feel of the Z50, it’s not a fiddly little camera and there’s a good-sized grip.

 The Z50 feels fairly solid.
-Its front and top plates are made from metal, while it’s weatherproof to the same standard as the D7500.
+Its front and top plates are made from metal and it’s weatherproof to the same standard as the D7500.
+I tested that weatherproofing during a downpour at a rugby match and the camera and 50-250mm survived.

 As with the Z6 and Z7, existing Nikon DSLR users will find they are on familiar ground with the Z50.
 The interface is instantly recognisable as Nikon’s.